Table of Contents

 Before setting a number, it's important to consider the variables that can impact your pricing.
 From travel costs to market demand, each factor plays a role in shaping your rate structure.

-Your location significantly affects your mobile massage prices.
-In dense cities, clients expect to pay more for the convenience of in-home service and the higher cost of living.
-In suburban or rural areas, rates may be lower, but you'll often drive longer distances.
+Your location has a direct impact on what you can charge for mobile massage.
+In big cities, clients usually pay more for in-home service due to the higher cost of living.
+In suburban or rural areas, rates may be lower, but you often spend more time driving between appointments.

 With Noterro GO’s geofencing, you can assign different price points to different service zones.
 This means you can charge $110 in upscale neighborhoods and $90 in other areas, depending on demand, travel distance, and local mobile massage price expectations.